veprogames/coloot-idle/README.md

 I view this more of a personal project, so I won't be keen on merging PRs, but Mods are very welcome!
 Refer to the [MIT License](./LICENSE) attached to this Repository.

 It would be nice if all mods stay free and open source.

+# Changelog

+## v1.0.2

+- Fixed required Crystal Level not resetting on Gem Prestige. **The Fix will happen the next time you Gem Prestige**.